 To apply for yarn support under the scheme

 Please send an email to us at email@example.com with “My Place” as the subject heading, including:

 *a short written description of your planned design

 *a sketch suggesting its final appearance

 *an estimate of the yarn required to knit your sample (that is, the number of shades the design includes and the approximate amount in yards)

 On receipt of your application

-We’ll let you know which shade(s) of yarn are available for you to knit your sample, and issue you with a Paypal invoice to ship your yarn.
-Once your shipping invoice is paid, we will ship your yarn to you, and you can get straight to work on your My Place design!
+we’ll let you know which shade(s) of yarn are available for you to knit your sample, and issue you with a Paypal invoice to ship your yarn.
+Once your shipping invoice is paid, we will ship your yarn to you, and you can get straight to work on your competition design!

 Please note that:

-shade choices under this scheme are limited; final decisions about shades and yarn quantities assigned to each applicant are made by us, and that yarn support under this scheme will only be available for the first 100 designer applicants (or until we run out of yarn), whichever happens first and applying for the scheme constitutes your assurance that the yarn support that we provide will be used for the purpose of creating a design sample for the My Place competition, to be submitted by the deadline.
+shade choices under this scheme are limited; final decisions about shades and yarn quantities assigned to each applicant are made by us, and that yarn support under this scheme will only be available for the first 100 designer applicants (or until we run out of yarn), whichever happens first.